 A groundwater budget summarizes the water entering and leaving the aquifer according to the groundwater availability model.
-Selected components were extracted from the groundwater budget and averaged over the duration of the calibrated portion of the model run (1980 through 1999).
+Selected components were extracted from the groundwater budget and averaged over the duration of the calibrated portion of the model run (1980 through 1999) in the district, as shown in Table 1.
 The components of the modified budgets shown in Table 1 include:

-- Precipitation recharge-This is the areally distributed recharge sourced from precipitation falling on the outcrop areas of the aquifers (where the aquifer is exposed at land surface) within the district. - Surface water outflow-This is the total water exiting the aquifer (outflow) to surface water features such as streams, reservoirs, and drains (springs). - Flow into and out of district-This component describes lateral flow within the aquifer between the district and adjacent counties. - Flow between aquifers-This describes the vertical flow, or leakage, between aquifers or confining units.
+• Precipitation recharge-This is the areally distributed recharge sourced from precipitation falling on the outcrop areas of the aquifers (where the aquifer is exposed at land surface) within the district.

+- Surface water outflow-This is the total water exiting the aquifer (outflow) to surface water features such as streams, reservoirs, and drains (springs). - Flow into and out of district-This component describes lateral flow within the aquifer between the district and adjacent counties. - Flow between aquifers-This describes the vertical flow, or leakage, between aquifers or confining units.
 This flow is controlled by the relative water levels in each aquifer or confining unit and aquifer properties of each aquifer or confining unit that define the amount of leakage that occurs.
 "Inflow" to an aquifer from an overlying or underlying aquifer will always equal the "Outflow" from the other aquifer.
+Since this model is a single-layer, flow between aquifers was not included.